What Is Online Marketing?

 Online marketing is becoming increasingly important to small businesses of all types.
 In the past, internet marketing was something that local bricks-and-mortar businesses could justifiably ignore.
 It didn't make sense to waste time and money on online marketing when all your business was local.

 Now with increasing local search and people's new habit of searching on the internet first, it matters.
-I would go so far as to say that all businesses should include some online marketing in their marketing mix.
+Essentially, all businesses should include some online marketing in their marketing mix.

 Aside from advertising online, your online reputation is very important, even if you do not conduct business over the internet — before a new customer decides to patronize your business chances are they will check online reviews, so building a reputation for quality and customer service is very important.
 Unhappy customers are more likely to leave online reviews than satisfied ones, so having a strong reputation and plenty of positive online reviews is vital to business success in today's digital world.